 1. Marketing Soft Skills

-It’s basically the ability to control one’s emotions.
+One element of this is the ability to control your emotions.
 It’s done by first acknowledging these emotions, understanding them and where they come from, and in turn being aware of them in other people’s behaviour.
 This is a strong tool to have in the marketing business.